Wolfy-ly23/Wolfy-ly23/README.md

 I
 I
 I
+I       [Text Loaded]
+I        ↳ ["Does Restarting Life Really helps..
+But maybe i should start it completly new..
+Cut off Family, Friends, My Job, Just Everything..
+New Phone number, New Name, Everything that reminds me of my Past...
+Gone.."]
+I          ↳ [Text End]
+I
+I
+I
+I       [Text Loaded]
+I        ↳ ["Waiting for the Day where Everything Changes...
+But what if its goes worse then it is Now..
+Will i suffer more?"]
+I          ↳ [Text End]
+I
+I
+I
+I
+I
+I
+I
 I    [ Error ]
 I     ↳ [ An message Just Got Recived " #8085 " ]
 I        ↳ [ End of Message ]